saucelabs/sauce-docs/docs/dev/test-configuration-options.md

     - **`^(?!15).*`:** Will exclude version `15` with all it's minors and patches, but will match all other versions, see [example](https://regex101.com/r/UqqYrM/1).

 :::note NOTE
-The more strict you determine the `platformVersions` the smaller the pool of available devices will be and the longer you might need to wait for an available device.
-We recommend using, or only the major version, or using the regex option to get the best results and an available device in the fastest way.
+The stricter the  `platformVersions` is,  the smaller the pool of available devices will be and the longer you might need to wait for the available device.
+We recommend using only the major version or using the regex option to get the best results and an available device in the fastest way.
 :::